ArduPilot/ardupilot_wiki/common/source/docs/common-camera-control-and-auto-missions-in-mission-planner.rst

 -  ``DO_SET_ROI`` — Target the camera towards a specified region of interest (position, including altitude).
+-  ``DO_GIMBAL_MANAGER_PITCHYAW`` — Move the gimbal to the desired pitch and yaw angles (in degrees).
+Positive pitch angles are up, Negative are down.
+Positive yaw angles are clockwise, negative are counter clockwise.
+If the "Flags" field is "0" the yaw angle is in "body frame" (e.g. 0 is forward).
+If "Flags" is "16" the yaw angle is in "earth frame" (e.g. 0 is North).
 -  ``DO_MOUNT_CONTROL`` — Position the gimbal with the specified roll, pitch and yaw.